How to store your horse blankets for summer

 - Time to repair!
 Some minor repairs are easy to do, like a small tear on the nylon lining.
 When it comes to bigger stuff, a pro seamstress can help you out.
 Or, a blanket service that launders will often also repair these tougher things, too.

 - Or, hit the laundromat.
 Their large commercial washers are great for blankets.
-However, many laundromats don’t allow horse stuff, so check before you go.
+Many laundromats don’t allow horse stuff, so check before you go.

 - Now is the time to re-waterproof.
-Hard core campers know the secret - spray on waterproofing!
-Be sure to follow the instructions exactly for best results.
-Your blanket service can do this, or you can attempt yourself.
+Hardcore campers know the secret – spray-on waterproofing!
+Be sure to follow the instructions exactly for the best results.
+Your blanket service can do this, or you can attempt it yourself.
 Tips on this can be found here!

-- Now is also the time to check the label - make sure you can see the size and your horse’s name! (just in case!)
+- Now is also the time to check the label – make sure you can see the size and your horse’s name!
 You may need to grab a marker and do it again.

-Don't worry, it won't be long before you are busting out the blankets again!
+Don’t worry, it won’t be long before you are busting out the blankets again.
+Yeah seasons?